-By contrast, copper and nickel supply is naturally constrained at current prices, with the timeline and capital cost for new projects progressively increasing.
-We have acquired royalties on some of the largest, most strategic projects in the global copper/nickel pipeline – and we believe these projects will become a priority to bring into production sooner rather than later.
+By contrast, copper & nickel supply is naturally constrained at current prices, with timelines & capital cost for new projects progressively increasing.
+We have acquired royalties on some of the largest, most strategic projects in the global copper/nickel pipeline – we believe these projects will become a priority sooner rather than later.

 Are there mining jurisdictions that Nova is especially bullish on?
 Are there popular destinations that Nova is bearish on?

-Most of our activity is throughout the Americas and Australia.
-Our current portfolio contains 14 royalties, 13 in Canada, one in Chile, and we just announced an acquisition of a world-class asset in Argentina last week.
+Most of our activity is in the Americas & Australia.
+Our current portfolio contains 14 royalties, 13 in Canada, one in Chile, and we just announced an acquisition of a world-class asset in Argentina.
 We will not invest in jurisdictions that do not have a consistent approach to successfully integrating the mining industry into their broader society.

 Miners have struggled with social license, especially recently.
 Hence, our primary focus on making sure that the deposits we invest in have good reasons to be supported by their communities and local / federal governments.